google/deps.dev/README.md

 Note that these are community built tools and unsupported by the core deps.dev maintainers.

 - [`edoardottt/depsdev`](https://github.com/edoardottt/depsdev) CLI client (and Golang module) for deps.dev API.
+- [`safedep/vet`](https://github.com/safedep/vet) CLI tool for policy driven vetting of open source dependencies using deps.dev API as a data source.

 ## Data